Physico-chemical treatment applications

 • the negative charge they carry (electron-negative colloids).

-They form complex colloidal solutions with soil water and other colloids (especially humic acids) that flocculate when the surface charges of the particles are neutralized by cations.
+Together with soil water and other colloids (humic acids in particular), they form complex colloidal solutions that flocculate when the surface charges of the particles are neutralised by cations.
 This phenomenon is reversible, so the particles return to their dispersed state when the cations are eliminated through rinsing.

 The flocculation of clay-humic complexes causes the agglomeration of other fine soil constituents (silts, sands).
 The observation of soil clods, whether they are porous and aerated, resistant to mechanical pressures, rain without disintegrating, or quite the opposite (hard-packed soil), provides information about the degree of flocculation.
 In simplified terms, the degree of flocculation is more significant when it involves large-sized cations with a substantial charge deficiency.